zhong-j-yu/rekex/doc/RegExp.md

 # RegExp - structured regular expression

-Regular expression (regex) got a bad reputation because of its typical compact representation which reads like an alphabet soup, obfuscating the structure within.
+Regular expression (regex) has got a bad reputation because of its typical compact representation, which is an alphabet soup obfuscating the internal structure.
 It is also quite difficult to compose a complex regex by hand.

-The RegExp library solves this problem by providing factory methods like `seq(...), alt(...)` to construct a regular expression as a tree.
+The *RegExp* library solves this problem by providing factory methods like `seq(...), alt(...)` to construct regular expressions as trees of subexpressions.
 The construction code will be long and wordy, by design, so that the structure is understandable at first glance.